Call Us 24/7 For A Free Legal Consultation

 The Duty Of Care is the first thing to consider.
 This is a duty to your peers that requires you to operate in a safe manner in order to keep other people safe.
 For truck accidents, this means that the truck driver has a responsibility to follow the local laws and ordinances regarding commercial truck driving.
 Regular inspections, all the necessary safety equipment, only driving in a safe manner, not driving while tired or intoxicated and the list goes on.

-Next, there is the causation which shows that the negligent actions of the truck driver specifically led to the accident happening.
-Without those negligent actions, the accident would not have occurred which is a major part of the case as fluke accidents and things that were outside of the drivers control that caused the accident are not grounds for injury claims.
+Next, there is the causation which shows that the negligent actions of the truck driver specifically led to the crash happening.
+Without those negligent actions, the accident would not have occurred which is a major part of the case as fluke accidents and things that were outside of the drivers control that caused the wreck are not grounds for injury claims.

 How Long Will It Take To Settle Your Claim?